- What is Measure Chat?

 Nothing.
 Zero.
 Zip.
 Nada.

-To understand how much money is needed to have full retention of messages, at the time of writing this (May 2017) it would cost over $40,000 USD / year.
 While we could make efforts to have sponsors we do not want your personal details and content to be sacrificed as a result.

 You may request an invite here: http://join.measure.chat